-The CNSC has now established several new licence classifications or “use types”, which permit such institutions to consolidate their existing operating and servicing licenses under a single CNSC licence.
+The CNSC has established several licence classifications or “use types”, which allow institutions to consolidate their operating and servicing licences under a single CNSC licence.
 These use types are:

 - 524 – operate and service medical accelerator and other radiotherapy facilities